-With the influx of people to the region and the increasing demand for goods, shipping across the waters of the Great Lakes increased.
-Unfortunately, the number of shipwrecks in the five lakes increased, as well.
-Submerged shoals, unmarked routes, dangerous straits and narrow entrances to harbors and rivers caused countless ships to disappear beneath the swirling waters.
+With the influx of people to the region and the increasing demand for goods, shipping across the Great Lakes’ waters increased.
+Unfortunately, the number of shipwrecks on the five lakes increased, as well.
+Submerged shoals, unmarked routes, dangerous straits, and narrow entrances to harbors and rivers caused countless ships to disappear beneath the swirling waters.
 In response to the pleas for navigational aids in the region, the United States government constructed lighthouses throughout the Great Lakes.
 Eventually 344 major lighted aids would dot their shores.

 During the course of its history, the lighthouse on the bluff was first owned and operated by the United States government.
 With the establishment of Peninsula State Park, maintenance of Eagle Bluff Lighthouse later passed to the Wisconsin Department of Natural Resources.
 In 1960, after years of neglect, the Door County Historical Society was granted permission to restore the lighthouse and provide access for visitors.
 Following an arduous four-year restoration program and hundreds of hours of research, Eagle Bluff Lighthouse opened to the public in 1964.
 Furnished with authentic period pieces and donations from the Duclon family, the Eagle Bluff Lighthouse Museum provides a unique experience for visitors and guests.

 Today, Eagle Bluff’s light is visible every night of the year.
 Summer boaters identify their position in the water by an assigned code of one second on, six seconds off.
 Winter snowmobilers find safety on the ice under the light’s steady flash.
 Visitors to Eagle Bluff Lighthouse are always surprised to learn that its lamp has remained constant for the past 145 years, the Eagle Bluff Lighthouse has protected the waters of the Strawberry Channel…and hopefully, the light will continue to serve as a beacon for many years to come.